-Peru offers jungle (selva) along with the coast and mountains.
-If you have never been in the jungle, it is worth to make at least short trip to Iquitos.
-There are very often good flight deals from Lima to Iquitos, so if you will find one, do not miss your opportunity!
-I started my adventure with Peruvian jungle from visiting Iquitos – the largest city in the Peruvian rainforest and also the fifth-largest city of Peru (population around 422,055).
+Peru has lots of jungle (selva) along with its coast and mountains.
+If you have never been in the jungle, it is worth making a short trip to Iquitos.
+There are often very good flight deals from Lima to Iquitos, so if you find one, do not miss the opportunity!
+I started my adventure in the Peruvian jungle by visiting Iquitos – the largest city in the Peruvian rainforest and also the fifth-largest city of Peru (population of 422,055).

-Iquitos is actually the largest city on the world which cannot be reached by road or by train.
-You can only get there by boat or by plane.
+Interestingly, Iquitos is the largest city in the world which cannot be reached by road or train – you can only get there by boat or plane.

 Our travel decisions in Iquitos

 After arriving at Iquitos, we had to decide what to do.
 We were not prepared for this trip, because we decided to visit Peruvian selva at the last minute.
 We only had 6 days to discover the jungle and some of that time was spent searching for what to do and where to go.
 Finally, because we did not know too much about this region and because we did not want to lose more time, we decided to purchase a 3-day/2-night tour to the National Reserve of Pacaya Samiria.

 Upon doing this, we made a small mistake.
 During the trip we realized that we could have made the trip by ourselves, spending a lot less money.
 We paid $200 per person for the tour, however by making the trip on your own, you would only spend around half that price!
 It all depends how good you are at bargaining with locals and how many people go with you.
 The most significant cost is that of petrol for the boat, so with more people, you spend less per person.